learn-co-curriculum/dsc-getting-started-with-numpy-lab/README.md

 ```

 ## Level Up: Using NumPy to Parse a File
 The pandas library that we've been using is built on top of NumPy; all columns/series in a Pandas DataFrame are built using NumPy arrays.
-To get a better idea of a how a built in method like pd.read_csv() works, we'll try and recreate that here!
+To get a better idea of a how a built-in method like pd.read_csv() works, we'll try and recreate that here!

 ```python